What happens next in the US election? | Press and Journal

 But voters face a waiting game of various lengths depending on the state’s process for counting and how many votes had already been tabulated.

+All in-person early and election day votes, as well as postal votes received through to November 2, have been counted so far, with postal ballots received on or after Tuesday still to be counted.

+Mr Biden is very narrowly leading the race in the state, with fewer than 8,000 votes between the candidates.

-Officials in Pennsylvania, which has 20 Electoral College votes to be won, told The New York Times they expect to have counted most votes by Friday.
+Officials in Pennsylvania, which has 20 Electoral College votes to be won and is a key state, told The New York Times they expect to have counted most votes by Friday.

 Voters may still face a wait; as one of the most litigated presidential elections in US history, around 300 lawsuits relating to the race have already been filed.

-Mr Trump, who has long-threatened to challenge the 2020 result, said there had been “massive fraud” in the election and has acted on his vow to take it into the courts.
+Mr Trump, who has long-threatened to challenge the 2020 result, said there had been “massive fraud” in the election and vowed to take it into the courts.

 After falsely claiming he had won, he said: “We want the law to be used in a proper manner.
 So we will be going to the US Supreme Court, we want all voting to stop.”

-Mr Biden’s team promised to challenge his efforts, calling Mr Trump’s statement “a naked effort to take away the democratic rights of American citizens”.
+Mr Biden’s team vowed to challenge his efforts, calling Mr Trump’s statement “a naked effort to take away the democratic rights of American citizens”.

 Several states allow postal votes that arrive after November 3 to be accepted, as long as they were postmarked on or before election day.